stevekelly27/drum-kit/README.md

 ## Deployment

--The website is deployed to GitHub pages.
+The website is deployed to GitHub pages.
 To deploy you must:

 -In the GitHub repository, go to the settings tab on the top right of screen.